 2005 – Huron Bay Co-operative purchased the assets of the Dundalk Branch of Simcoe District Co-operative.
 These acquisitions allowed Huron Bay Co-op to service North Huron, Bruce and West Grey Counties with branches at Auburn, Belgrave, Teeswater, Mildmay, Walkerton, Chesley, Owen Sound, Wiarton, Markdale, Dundalk and Ferndale.
 We have four-fertilizer blender operations located at Belgrave, Teeswater, Dundalk and Walkerton.
 Walkerton also has a fertilizer bagging system.
 Huron Bay Co-op also has six licensed pesticide storage facilities at the above locations.

-2014 – Huron Bay Co-operative Inc. added bulk Propane to the co-operative and at present has two tandem deliver units servicing our trading territory.
+2014 – Huron Bay Co-operative Inc. added bulk Propane to the co-operative and at present has two tandem delivery units servicing our trading territory.

 Huron Bay Co-operative Inc. has become a major employer with over 130 full and part-time staff in its service geography.

 2016 – Huron Bay Co-operative purchased the former Teeswater Grocery store for future development.
-Also the Board of Directors approved the construction of a new state of -the-art fertilizer storage and manufacturing plant at our Walkerton Crop Center location.
+Also, the Board of Directors approved the construction of new state-of-the-art fertilizer storage and manufacturing plant at our Walkerton Crop Center location.

-Huron Bay Co-operative Inc. is a Member/ Owner of Growmark Inc.— Growmark is a large regional co-operative situated in the U.S. supplying agronomy inputs and petroleum products to its membership though out the United States and Ontario.
+Huron Bay Co-operative Inc. is a Member/ Owner of Growmark Inc.— Growmark is a large regional co-operative situated in the U.S. supplying agronomy inputs and petroleum products to its membership throughout the United States and Ontario.